 The key hypotheses are that both homophily and social influence processes regarding delinquency are prevalent within schools.
 In particular, we are interested in the effect of individuals selecting friends who are similar regarding the level of delinquency (homophily) as well as friendship network influence effects on student delinquency.
-As in research setting 1, we further assume the presence of a number of social network mechanisms (e.g., reciprocity, transitivity, gender homophily).
-Besides those we expect processes that result in participant turnover between data collection waves and missing data through non-participation.
-Unlike the first case study, which simulated data based on model parameters derived from the literature, Research Setting 2 uses results from an existing empirical data set to inform parameter estimates.
-This relates to our advice to base initial assumptions on findings in related studies8.
-The rate of missing data, participant turnover, and homophily and influence effect sizes are assumed to be uncertain in the design phase of the study and so different values are compared to assess the sensitivity of the study design to these assumptions.
+As in research setting 1, we further assume the presence of a number of social network mechanisms (e.g., reciprocity, transitivity, and gender homophily).
+Besides those, we expect processes that result in participant turnover between data collection waves and

+(indicated by empty boxes on the left).
+A second wave is simulated taking into account varying effect sizes, turnover rates, and missing data Figure 3.
+The artificial school data set is based on three friendship networks (boxes with patterns; networks with sizes 33, 36, and 37 students) taken from the Baerveldt data.
+Seven additional networks were used for an estimation of parameters used in the simulation missing data through nonparticipation.
+Unlike the first case study, which simulated data based on model parameters derived from the literature, research setting 2 uses results from an existing empirical data set to inform parameter estimates.
+This relates to our advice to base initial assumptions on findings in related studies.7 The rate of missing data, participant turnover, and homophily and influence effect sizes are assumed to be uncertain in the design phase of the study and so different values are compared to assess the sensitivity of the study design to these assumptions.